wallymathieu/assertfail/_posts/2020-01-28-Validations-in-fsharp-and-csharp.md

 }
 ```

 You could also define a CE builder for FluentValidator (though that we leave as an exercise to the reader).
-We could see the CE approach as an f# specific alternative to using fluent builder pattern.
+We could see the CE approach as an F# specific alternative to using fluent builder pattern.

 ## Applicative composition based libraries